-There has been so much in-fighting in the LGBT community lately about “oppression” and “gay white cis-male privilege” that I think its time for brief gay history refresher course.
-Many have seem to have forgotten that the gay men (and lesbians) have been oppressed, persecuted, tortured and murdered for CENTURIES and still are to this very day and we are far from “equal” or “privileged”.
+There has been so much in-fighting in the LGBT and especially the Q community about “oppression” and “gay white cis-male privilege” that I think its time for brief gay history refresher course.
+Many have seem to have forgotten that the gay men (and lesbians) have been oppressed, persecuted, tortured and murdered for CENTURIES and still are to this very day far from “equal” or “privileged”.

 Starting in the 12th century, homosexuals were tortured, castrated, and burned to death on a regular basis in the Christian Church and Christian-controlled States in Europe.